 How popular is the baby name Baelfire in the United States right now?
 How popular was it historically?
 Find out using the graph below!
 Plus, check out all the blog posts that mention the name Baelfire.

-According to Idaho’s Bureau of Vital Records and Health Statistics, the most popular baby names in the state in 2016 were
+According to Idaho’s Bureau of Vital Records and Health Statistics, the most popular baby names in the state in 2016 were Emma and Oliver.

 Here are Idaho’s top 10 girl names and top 10 boy names of 2016: